Deborah Fleischer and Ana Toepel, Green Impact, August 2018

-A tour of the CVRB will be held in conjunction with the GreenerBuilder Conference, the USGBC’s annual conference, taking place this year at UCSF on August 1.
-The tour will be led by LEED AP and architect Irene Monis from SmithGroupJJR, the firm that designed the building.
-It will allow participants to experience a LEED Gold research building designed to promote impactful scientific discovery while lessening its burdens on the environment.
+A tour of the CVRB was held in conjunction with the USGBC’s annual conference, GreenerBuilder, which took at UCSF on August 1.
+The tour was led by LEED AP and architect Irene Monis from SmithGroupJJR, the firm that designed the building.
+It allowed participants to experience a LEED Gold research building designed to promote impactful scientific discovery while lessening its burdens on the environment.

-- Review the CVRB’s green lab and energy efficiency best practices beyond LEED certification with the building manager, Darrick Lo; and
+- Building Manager, Darrick Lo, reviewed the CVRB’s green lab and energy efficiency best practices and monitoring based commissioning which were implemented after LEED certification

-- Discuss how UCSF is launching the Arc platform to measure the building’s sustainability improvements and benchmark its performance against itself and other projects around it.
+- Discussion surrounding UCSF’s launch of the Arc platform to measure the building’s sustainability improvements and benchmark its performance against itself and other projects around it.
 You can keep an eye out for information from Arc to be posted on the digital display by the elevator in the lobby.

-In addition to the tour, Mary Phillips, UCSF Architect, Interior Design & Standards, will be speaking about healthy buildings and health care at the conference.
+In addition to the tour, Mary Phillips, UCSF Architect, Interior Design & Standards, spoke about healthy buildings and health care at the conference.

 CVRB: Cutting Edge Research and LEED Gold Building